Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 **Learn how to make API calls with Postman**
 <hr />

-After learning [how to use Postman with Clarifai APIs](https://docs.clarifai.com/api-guide/api-overview/helpful-api-resources/using-postman-with-clarifai-apis), let's now delve into more examples that will help you to confidently use Postman to call our API.
+After learning [how to use Postman with Clarifai APIs](https://docs.clarifai.com/api-guide/api-overview/helpful-api-resources/using-postman-with-clarifai-apis), let's now delve into more examples that will help you to confidently use Postman to call our services.

 If you have not imported the Clarifai collection into Postman yet, use the following Run in Postman button to import it: